Imperial examination: Tang dynasty (618–907)

 The Tang dynasty and the Zhou interregnum of Empress Wu (Wu Zetian) expanded examinations beyond the basic process of qualifying candidates based on questions of policy matters followed by an interview.
-Oral interviews as part of the selection process were theoretically supposed to be an unbiased process, but in practice favored candidates from elite clans based in the capitals of Chang'an and Luoyang (speakers of solely non-elite dialects could not succeed).
+Oral interviews as part of the selection process were theoretically supposed to be an unbiased process, but in practice favored candidates from elite clans based in the capitals of Chang'an and Luoyang; candidates who spoke only a non-elite dialect could not succeed.

-Under the Tang, six categories of regular civil-service examinations were organized by the Department of State Affairs and held by the Ministry of Rites: cultivated talents, classicists, presented scholars, legal experts, writing experts, and arithmetic experts.
+Under the Tang, six categories of regular civil service examinations were organized by the Department of State Affairs and held by the Ministry of Rites: cultivated talents, classicists, presented scholars, legal experts, writing experts, and arithmetic experts.
 Emperor Xuanzong of Tang also added categories for Daoism and apprentices.
 The hardest of these examination categories, the presented scholar jinshi degree, became more prominent over time until it superseded all other examinations.
 By the late Tang the jinshi degree became a prerequisite for appointment into higher offices.
 Appointments by recommendation were also required to take examinations.

 The examinations were carried out in the first lunar month.
 After the results were completed, the list of results was submitted to the Grand Chancellor, who had the right to alter the results.
 Sometimes the list was also submitted to the Secretariat-Chancellery for additional inspection.
 The emperor could also announce a repeat of the exam.
 The list of results was then published in the second lunar month.

 Classicists were tested by being presented phrases from the classic texts.
 Then they had to write the whole paragraph to complete the phrase.
 If the examinee was able to correctly answer five of ten questions, they passed.
 This was considered such an easy task that a 30-year-old candidate was said to be old for a classicist examinee, but young to be a jinshi.
 An oral version of the classicist examination known as moyi also existed but consisted of 100 questions rather than just ten.
 In contrast, the jinshi examination not only tested the Confucian classics, but also history, proficiency in compiling official documents, inscriptions, discursive treatises, memorials, and poems and rhapsodies.
 Because the number of jinshi graduates were so low they acquired great social standing in society.
 The judicial, arithmetic, and clerical examinations were also held but these graduates only qualified for their specific agencies.

 Candidates who passed the exam were not automatically granted office.
 They still had to pass a quality evaluation by the Ministry of Rites, after which they were allowed to wear official robes.